 Data that can be accessed on the online platform does not rely on voluntary initiatives nor on regulatory approaches, as these can encounter problems with participation and enforcement.
 Instead, the platform makes available concrete, reliable data from a wide range of sources.
 As transparency improves, supply-chain actors have a greater incentive to work together to address environmental and societal problems in producer regions.

 The Facility’s contribution to the Trase initiative builds on a feasibility study for an International Forest Risk Model (INFORM).
 The study involved calculating probabilities and developing criteria to assess deforestation risks using a range of data, including earth observation, customs and trade data.

-Going forward, Trase will undertake case studies of supply chains for three major commodities: soy, timber and palm oil.
+Going forward, Trase will undertake case studies of supply chains for three major forest-risk commodities: soy, timber and palm oil.

 - Linking the Trase platform with jurisdictional monitoring systems